-> FBCD Assistance Ministry — provides public transit passes for individuals with proof of a job interview and for the first two weeks of a full-time job.
+FBCD Assistance Ministry — provides public transit passes for individuals with proof of a job interview and for the first two weeks of a full-time job.
+Assistance ministry hours are every Tuesday from 2pm-4pm.
+Please enter the church by the hallway door closest to the parking deck (on the left side of the building).
 Can refer to other agencies for needs that are not job-related.
 Leave a message for Eddie Campbell at the church office: 404-373-1653.

-> Making meals for homeless women with children — One week per year different groups from the church provide a nightly meal for the women and children at Hagar’s House, a program of Decatur Cooperative Ministry.
+Making meals for homeless women with children — One week per year different groups from the church provide a nightly meal for the women and children at Hagar’s House, a program of Decatur Cooperative Ministry.
 Contact Carla Stanford.

 Daily sack lunch program in Welcome Center — Groups and individuals provide non-perishable foods for sack lunches for people who come into the church from the street.
 Each sack contains protein, carbohydrates, fruit, water, and sometimes a dessert. — Eddie Campbell – 404-373-1653.

 Food Co-ops — Every Tuesday volunteers pick up food from the Atlanta Food Bank and bring it to First Baptist, where members of a food co-op divide it up according to the size of the family.
 These are people on fixed incomes who pay token “dues” to the co-op and meet together for mutual encouragement and community.
 1st and 3rd Tuesdays — veterans.
 2nd and 4th Tuesdays — senior adults.
 Contact Cliff Richards.